arpanrijal/Question-Bank-App/README.md

-we are making our c programming project for college assignment and we think to make question set so we write that all and make it.
+we are making Question Bank app using c programming language for our college assignment.